openkfw/TruSpace/doc/DEV_INSTALLATION.md

 ## Starting dev environment

-- Start dev environment by running `sh start.sh` It will create `.env` file from default `.env.example` file if it doesn't exist.
+- Start dev environment by running `sh start.sh --dev` It will create `.env` file from default `.env.example` file if it doesn't exist.
 As a next step the script spins up docker compose containing backend api and IPFS cluster, AI functionality Ollama and Open WebUI.
 As the last step the script installs npm packages and runs NextJS frontend in dev mode.
 - TruSpace UI can be found on <http://localhost:3000/>
 - Open WebUI can be found on <http://localhost:3333/>

-There is an option to run local environment without AI functionality (Ollama and Open WebUI), by setting `DISABLE_ALL_AI_FUNCTIONALITY=true` in `.env` file in the root folder prior to running of `sh start.sh`.
+There is an option to run local environment without AI functionality (Ollama and Open WebUI), by setting `DISABLE_ALL_AI_FUNCTIONALITY=true` in `.env` file in the root folder prior to running of `sh start.sh`, or directly running `sh start.sh --dev --no-ai`.

 For development purposes and testing of email notifications you can use some dockerised mail catcher like Mailhog.
 You can simply start it in docker using following command `docker run -p 8025:8025 -p 1025:1025 --name="mailhog" -e MH_HOSTNAME='mailhog.local' mailhog/mailhog`.
 Afterwards you can find mailbox UI at <http://localhost:8025/>